angular/angular/aio/content/guide/browser-support.md

 The npm packages for the _mandatory_ polyfills (such as `zone.js`) were installed automatically for you when you created your project and their corresponding `import` statements are ready to go.
 You probably won't touch these.

-But if you need an optional polyfill, you'll have to install its npm package with `npm` or `yarn`.
+But if you need an optional polyfill, you'll have to install its npm package.
-For example, [if you need the web animations polyfill](http://caniuse.com/#feat=web-animation), you could install it with either of the following commands:
+For example, [if you need the web animations polyfill](http://caniuse.com/#feat=web-animation), you could install it with `npm`, using the following command (or the `yarn` equivalent):

 <code-example language="sh" class="code-shell">
-  npm install --save web-animations-js yarn add web-animations-js
+  npm install --save web-animations-js
 </code-example>

 Then open the `polyfills.ts` file and un-comment the corresponding `import` statement as in the following example: